Britain says new COVID-19 variant is the most significant yet found | Health

 - United Kingdom

+"We are concerned that this new variant may pose a substantial risk to public health.
+The variant has an unusually large number of mutations."
+Javid paid tribute to South African scientists for their openness and transparency.
+South Africa has said that Britain's decision to halt flights from the country seemed rushed.

+Javid emphasised that there was much that was not yet known about the variant, but early indications suggested it might render vaccines less effective and be more transmissible, and he was concerned about a surge in cases in South Africa.
+"One of the lessons of this pandemic has been the we must move quickly and at the earliest possible moment," Javid said.

+Earlier, British Transport Secretary Grant Shapps defended a temporary ban on flights from South Africa, Namibia, Botswana, Zimbabwe, Lesotho and Eswatini.
 "As scientists have described, (this is) the most significant variant they've encountered to date in their research," Shapps told Sky News.
-Officials have advised the government on the need to act swiftly and pre-emptively in case the concerns over the impact of the variant are borne out, even though it could take weeks to generate all the information needed about its characteristics.

-The variant has also been found in Botswana and Hong Kong, but the UK Health Security Agency said that no cases of the variant had been detected in Britain.
+Flights will be halted until Sunday, when entry will be banned to all except British and Irish nationals and those with residency rights, who will have to quarantine in hotels.
+Virgin Atlantic, which currently operates a London Heathrow to Johannesburg service, said flights were cancelled until Sunday and its schedule next week was under review.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)